 “All breeds and types of hen produce nutritionally the same eggs, either smaller in the case of bantams or larger for certain breeds.
 Whether they are white, brown, khaki or blue, it makes no difference to the nutritional contents.
 Some pure breeds lay better than others and within the pure breed there are so called ‘laying strains’ that produce more eggs than other birds of that breed.
 For sheer reliability on laying eggs, choose hybrids.
 There are some delightful back yard hybrids now such as the attractive ‘Bluebell’ and the ‘Speckled’ that lays light brown eggs but I’ve kept both hybrids and purebreds for years and both types of bird have delightful personalities.”

 To find a breed, contact a hatchery within your country or region.
-As an alternative to buying eggs and adult birds from a hatchery, one can purchase eggs or birds directly from poultry keepers.
+As an alternative to buying eggs and adult birds from a hatchery, eggs or birds can be purchased directly from poultry keepers.
 Often smallholders trade and sell chickens after laying season.
 To find birds for trade or sale, refer to poultry classifieds websites.

 In order for eggs to hatch, they must stay at a constant temperature.
-The optimal temperature for chicken eggs is 102 degrees Fahrenheit (38 degrees Celsius).
+The optimal temperature for chicken eggs is 102°F (38°C).
 Humidity is also essential for an egg to hatch.
 Chicken eggs are typically kept at 58-60% humidity for the first 18 days.
 During the last days of incubation, chicken eggs usually sit in 65% humidity.
 That constant temperature can be provided by natural incubation via a brooding hen or artificial incubation via an incubator.
 The incubation of chicken eggs takes about 21 days.

 Brooding is the act of a hen sitting on eggs to incubate them.
-At a certain age, hens begin to exhibit brooding behavior.
-Certain chicken breeds exhibit broodier behavior than other breeds—these birds are often categorized as meat birds.
-Strong brooding behavior has been bred out of chicken breeds that are classified as egg-laying breeds.
+At a certain age, hens begin to exhibit brooding behaviour.
+Certain chicken breeds exhibit broodier behaviour than other breeds—these birds are often categorized as meat birds.
+Strong brooding behaviour has been bred out of chicken breeds that are classified as egg-laying breeds.

-To facilitate brooding behavior, poultry keepers often separate the brooding hens from the rest of the hens.
+To facilitate brooding behaviour, poultry keepers often separate the brooding hens from the rest of the hens.
 Brooding hens are often kept in brooders, which offer more comfort and peace.

 When hens begin to brood they sit for long periods only taking breaks to eat and drink, they cluck when moved, they take others’ eggs and inanimate objects to sit on.